civil-liberties-and-civil-rights

 Freedom of Speech

 Freedom of speech is often considered the most fundamental of all rights.
-It allows individuals to express their thoughts, opinions, and beliefs without fear of government censorship or punishment.
-This section will explore the scope and limitations of this freedom.
+It allows individuals to express thoughts, opinions, and beliefs without fear of government censorship or punishment.
+The Supreme Court has consistently held that free speech is essential to the marketplace of ideas, enabling democratic self-governance and individual autonomy.
+This section explores the scope, limitations, and contemporary challenges of this liberty.

 Scope of Freedom of Speech